talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 6. `$metacohort.$hpo.rCNV.sliding_window.miami_with_qq.png`: a multi-panel composite plot of association statistics, combining a Miami plot with QQ plots for deletions and duplications separately

 All `.png` plots are annotated with 54 known genomic disorder loci (adapted from [Owen _et al._, _BMC Genomics_, 2018](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-5292-7)), for reference.

+All plots also feature a horizontal dashed line indicating Bonferroni-corrected significance threshold (P ≤ 3.86x10<sup>-6</sup>) for all non-overlapping 200kb windows tested.

 These files are stored in a protected Google Cloud bucket with one subdirectory per HPO group, here:
 ```